Last Updated on: 21st October 2022, 12:36 am

 What does “carryover cooking” mean while resting brisket?

-Smoking and cooking of brisket are two different things. its important to keep in mind that smoking of brisket will be stopped after removing it frim the smoker but it will keep cooking. here is our guide on when will brisket stop absorbing smoke.
+Smoking and cooking of brisket are two different things. its important to keep in mind that smoking of brisket will be stopped after removing it frim the smoker but it will keep cooking.

 Why do we need to rest the brisket?

-There are several benefits of resting brisket.
+There are various advantages to resting brisket.

-Some of them are given below.
+Some of them are mentioned below

 It allows redistribution of meat juices